dreamfactorysoftware/angular2-sdk/README.md

 - Load the app from the instance.
     - You can't run this app locally by opening index.html in the browser due to cross origin restrictions with loading templates.
-    - Change window.instanceUrl and window.appKey in index.html.
-Leave window.instanceUrl empty if running directly from apps tab.
-You can find value for window.appKey in apps tab under the add_angular2 app detail page.

 - Make your app files public.
     - Figure out where your app files are stored.
 If you used the default storage settings to import the app, it'll be the default local file service named 'files'.
     - Go to the Files tab in the admin console.
 Find your file service.
 Double click and find the folder for your app, e.g., 'AddressBookForAngularJS'.